dataminer-site/dataminer-site.github.io/docs/sql/keywords_and_identifiers.md

 ### Keywords and Function Names

-SQL keywords and function names are case-insensitive in DuckDB.
+SQL keywords and function names are case-insensitive in DataMiner.

 For example, the following two queries are equivalent: